A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: Protocol Analysis: Privacy Amplification on Coded Sequences

 \subsection{Extractable Key Length In The Asymptotic Regime}

 We begin by establishing a lower bound on the extractable key length over $n$ channel uses in Theorem~\ref{thm:asymptotic_key_length}, considering the asymptotic regime where $n$ is sufficiently large.
-In this setting, each block consists of $n$ channel uses, divided into $B_\textnormal{sub}$ messages of $m$ channel uses.
+In this setting, each block consists of $n$ channel uses, divided into $B_\textnormal{sub}$ messages encoded over $m$ channel uses.

 \begin{theorem} Let $B_{\textnormal{sub}}, m \in \mathbb{N}^*$ and $n = B_{\textnormal{sub}} \cdot m$.
 Let $R_{\textnormal{code}}$ denote the coding rate.
 Consider a quantum channel $\mathcal{N}_{X \rightarrow Z}$ from system $X$ to system $Z$, and a state $\rho_{XZ}^n \in \mathcal{D}_\circ(\mathcal{H}_{XZ}^{\otimes n})$ representing the joint quantum state of systems $X$ and $Z$ over $n$ channel uses.
 For a parameter $\epsilon > 0$ and $n \geq \frac{8}{5}\log \frac{2}{\epsilon^2}$, we have